jvanasco/pyramid_debugtoolbar_dogpile/README.md

 how to use this package
 =======================

-You can install via github's master or grab a pypi distribution!
+## install via github's master or grab a pypi distribution!

 	pip install pyramid_debugtoolbar_dogpile
 	easy_install pyramid_debugtoolbar_dogpile

-1. update your ENVIRONMENT.ini file
+## update your ENVIRONMENT.ini file

     pyramid.includes = ... pyramid_debugtoolbar_dogpile

-2. update your caching configuration to use the proxy:
+## update your caching configuration to use the proxy:

     from pyramid_debugtoolbar_dogpile import LoggingProxy as DogpileLoggingProxy